 San Francisco (71-55) moved a season-best 16 games over .500, one shy of matching the club's best mark of 17-over last year.

-The Giants began the night with a three-game lead over the Los Angeles Dodgers in the division — their largest since July 26 — and they haven't held a four-game cushion since leading Arizona on July 29, 2011.
+The Giants maintained a three-game lead over the Dodgers in the division — their largest since July 26 — and they haven't held a four-game cushion since leading Arizona on July 29, 2011.
 Los Angeles beat the Marlins 11-4 at home.

 Pagan finished 4 for 5 and is batting .450 (18 for 40) over his last nine games since the Giants lost Cabrera to a 50-game suspension for testosterone Aug.
 15.